xuantruong2k/category_product_service/README.md

 + select a product to show the detailed information

 *Admin user:*
-+ add new category
++ add new category master
-+ edit a category:
++ edit a category & sub-category relationship:
-   - update its sub-categories / parent-category
+   - add new category & sub-category relationship
+   - delete new category & sub-category relationship
 + add a new product
 + edit a product:
    - add / remove / update a attribute